 High School students can expect to have at least one opportunity to take a teen trip over the course of their 9th-12th grade years.
 All trips are chaperoned by Beth Emet staff including the Director of Youth Programs.
 Many students feel that these unique trips are amongst their most impactful experiences with Beth Emet.
 Future teen trips will be announced as information becomes available.

-This spring, 15 high school students from Beth Emet will travel to the border of Texas and Mexico to deepen their understanding of Jewish migration, diaspora, assimilation and connect our history to immigration issues today.
-Students will fly to El Paso, Texas on March 27, 2017 and will spend six days at Cristo Rey Lutheran Church, an organization that runs the Border Immersion Experience.
-The trip will focus on bridge-building, transformative learning, and action.
-Along with trained educators and clergy, teens will examine life in the borderlands, reflect on themes of race, culture, migration and hear testimony from individuals in the migrant community.
-There will be no typical day on our trip, but visits to landmarks related to migration, Federal Immigration Court, presentations form the Department of Homeland Security and visiting border checkpoints will be included.
-Reflection sessions, prayer, and study of Jewish texts will be incorporated throughout the trip, to help students process what they experience, individually and collectively.
-We also plan to connect with Jewish community in El Paso during our stay.
+In the spring in 2017, 15 high school students from Beth Emet traveled to the border of Texas and Mexico to deepen their understanding of Jewish migration, diaspora, assimilation and connect our history to immigration issues today.
+Students flew to El Paso, Texas on March 27, 2017 and spent six days at Cristo Rey Lutheran Church, an organization that runs the Border Immersion Experience.
+The trip focused on bridge-building, transformative learning, and action.
+Along with trained educators and clergy, teens examined life in the borderlands, reflected on themes of race, culture, migration and heard testimony from individuals in the migrant community.
+The group visited landmarks related to migration, Federal Immigration Court, presentations form the Department of Homeland Security, and visited border checkpoints.